fetc90/CV/README.md

-# E X P E R I E N C E
+## Experience
+---
 Previous work experience in managing brand communication campaigns and publicity campaigns.
-Skills in pitching to press, copywriting, photo editing, CRM databases,Facebook acquisition and Google Analytics.
+Skills in pitching to press, copywriting, photo editing, CRM databases, Facebook acquisition and Google Analytics.

 **Sport Heroes Group** (May '17 to December '18)
 *UK Content and Community Lead*